FAQ Living Wage

 Are overtime and bonuses included?

 WageIndicator adjusts calculations for hours worked.
-Bonuses are not included in the calculation of salaries.
+Bonuses are not included in the calculation of wages.

 What about the difference between gross and net wages?

-Why are questions about personal characteristics included in the survey?
+Why are questions on personal characteristics included in the salary survey?

 Why is gender important for wages?